-Dental disease, more accurately known as periodontal disease, is a serious and often overlooked health concern for dogs.
-Bad breath is not normal in dogs but is a sign of dental disease.
+Dental disease (in particular, periodontal disease, a disease of the gums and tooth attachments), is a serious and often overlooked health concern for dogs.
+Bad breath is not normal in dogs and can be a sign of dental disease.
 Plaque and tartar in your dog's mouth harbor dangerous bacteria, causing damage to the teeth and gums.

 Even worse, the bacteria can enter the bloodstream, leading to other serious issues in the body, such as heart disease and kidney failure.
 The key to protecting your dog is prevention.